sverweij/dependency-cruiser/doc/options-reference.md

 }
 ```

-If you don't want to use caching you cah leave the cache option out altogether or
+If you don't want to use caching you can leave the cache option out altogether or
 use `cache: false`.

 As with most settings the command line option of the same name takes